thegreatape/thegreata.pe-source/_posts/2018-05-25-interlude-furball.markdown

 title: "Interlude - Furball"
 ---

-First, I’d like to introduce Ripley, one of the reasons my attention is a little scare at the moment:
+First, I’d like to introduce Ripley, one of the reasons my attention is a little scarce at the moment:

 ![Ripley](/images/ripley.png)